Strokkur424/StrokkCommands/README.md

 > You can use the finished type as your method parameter.
 (Or, if you want to get the `TypedKey` for whatever reason,
 > just use that as your parameter type).

-All the notes and information from the official Paper docs (did I notice that I wrote them? *hehe*) also apply here.
+All the notes and information from the official Paper docs (did I mention that I wrote them? *hehe*) also apply here.
 So it does make sense to give them a read, even if you might not understand all of it.

 ### Registering commands
 This step works 1:1 the same as written in the [Paper docs about command registration](https://docs.papermc.io/paper/dev/command-api/basics/registration/).
 But what do you register?
-After you build your command and are happy with it, **before** you can register it, you have to **compile the project first**.
+After you build your command and are happy with it, **before** you can register it, you have to compile the project first.
 This allows the annotation preprocessor to run and generate a file.
-The **class name of this file will be &lt;YourCommandClass&gt;Brigadier.java**.
-You can then register it using the exposed `#register(Commands)` method.
+The class name of this file will be &lt;YourCommandClass&gt;Brigadier.
+You can then register it using the static `#register(Commands)` method.

 As example:
 ```java